Embracing the future – plenty we can do! Insights from new Future Risks report

 Probably most of these are risks you’re aware of, but the current forecasts of impact can help us to understand how they may play out.
 In several cases, such as energy and water supply, there is substantial risk that capacity is inadequate, and that contingency plans can’t cope.
 Information systems failure is a risk which is widely underrated, but whose impacts could be devastating.
 The UK National Cyber Security Centre see numerous potential sources of cyber attacks, and this report believes major system failures (e.g. banking, NHS, utilities) are likely in the next few years.

-This may all sound depressing, but the report also highlights a range of actions which local community groups and voluntary organisations can take.
-One of the key issues will be how many of these risks they can engage with: the report is intended to help with choices on priorities.
-You can also find plenty of resources for building community at www.seedingourfuture.org.uk/adaptive-communities.
+This might sound a bit overwhelming, but the report is readable, concise, and focussed on the positive actions local groups can take.
+Such groups will need to decide how many of these risks they can engage with: the report is intended to help with choices on priorities.
+As you might suspect, many of these risks are connected, hence awareness of all of them helps in addressing any one of them.
+You can also find plenty of resources for building community at my website, www.seedingourfuture.org.uk/adaptive-communities.

 To give you an idea of the kind of practical, local responses the report suggests, here are its options for Risk 8, Information Systems Failure:

 For each risk, the report provides live web links to a range of websites which can provide more briefing on responses and risks.
-Alan Heeks of Seeding our Future, who commissioned this research, comments: “for many of the risks we face, local community action has the best chance of happening, and I hope that Whatever Next helps both with guidance and motivation for those responses”.
+Alan Heeks of Seeding our Future, who commissioned this research, comments: “for many of the risks we face, local community action has the best chance of increasing capacity, and I hope that Whatever Next helps with both guidance and motivation for those responses”.